alanng10/class-lang/Docue/a.md

 Class is complete.

-Class is highest level programming language.
+Class is most general and highest level programming language.

 Class is an object oriented programming language.
 Class is class base programming language.